LighghtEeloo/lala-lang/Proposal.md

 partially apply a function will produce any other function with fewer arguments to be fed.

+Under the hood, the binders (for functions) only takes one actual argument, which is a lazy-evaluated list; you can read more in [pattern language section](#pattern-language).

 ### Modular Input

 Suppose we want to pass a data block to a function and make use of the bindings immediately, considering it's similar to exposure, we could write